GabeScott/standard-works-vault/General Conference/1978 April - “Not My Will, but Thine”.md

 # “Not My Will, but Thine”

-*By Robert L. Simpson - Of the First Quorum of the Seventy*
+By Elder Robert L. Simpson - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1978 General Conference*